ere6us/100-days-of-code/log.md

 - [ ] Attempt Leetcode.
 - [ ] Give hackerearth circuit.
 - [x] Solve atleast 1 question on GFG.
-- [ ] Learn DP
+- [x] Learn DP

 **Thoughts:** The question on GFG was of 2 pointer.
 Failed in first try, but succeeded in 2nd.
 Yay!
+Watched 2nd episode about different types of Knapsack.

 **Link to work:**
 * [Source codes of the day](https://github.com/ere6us/100-days-of-code/tree/master/DailyCodes/2020/July/22)